department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health/ptsd.md

             <ul>
               <li>Call <a href="tel:911">911</a>.</li>
 	      <li>Go to the nearest emergency room.</li>
 		    <li>Go directly to your nearest VA medical center.
-It doesn't matter what your discharge status is, or if you're enrolled in VA health care.<br>
+It doesn't matter what your discharge status is or if you're enrolled in VA health care.<br>
 			    <a href="/find-locations/?facilityType=health">Find your nearest VA medical center</a>.</li>
 	    </ul>
 	  </div>